 I love this challenge so much that I have repeated it for outreach presentations from upper elementary to high school students.
 This activity is engaging, cheap, easy to implement, and a great connection to many math and science subjects.
 Teachers can incorporate geometry, algebra, physics, and more!

 If you would like ideas on how to implement this in your classroom or program, you can check-out the Vivify product here.
-Included with this activity is over 30 pages of:
+This activity is over 30 pages including:

-- Student handouts guiding them through design process
+- Student handouts guiding them through the engineering design process

-- Aligned to the Common Core and NGSS Engineering Design Standards
+- Alignment to the Common Core and NGSS Engineering Design Standards

 We hope your students enjoy this activity!